 With a minor update, this foot is designed for people to sew heavy and multiple layers of fabrics at home on their regular sewing machines.

 How to install a walking foot on a sewing machine?

 - Start by ensuring that the presser shank on the sewing machine is up so that you have enough space to install a walking foot.

 - Unscrew the big screw on the left side of the shank.
 This will detach the shank from your sewing machine.

 - Lower the needle to the point that the needle screw and the walking foot’s lever are aligned.

-- Place the walking foot a little bit up while the lever is resting on the needle screw.
+- Place the walking foot slightly up while the lever rests on the needle screw.

-- Put and tight the big screw again that was removed in the first step.
+- Put and tight the big screw removed in the first step again.

-- Once you have secured the screw and the walking foot, you will see that the lever is moving with the needles’ up-down movement.
+- Once you have secured the screw and the walking foot, you will see the lever moving with the needles’ up-down movement.
 This is what moves the upper dogs while feeding clothes.